JankariTech/blog/src/assets/RestApi/rest-api.md

     tasks.append(new_task)
     return jsonify({"task": new_task}), 201
 ```
+`request.get_json()` retrieves the JSON data from the request body and adds the new task to the list of tasks.
+After the new task has been added to the list of tasks it will return the newly created task as a JSON response with `201` status code, indicating that the task was successfully created.

 ### PUT Request
 To update a task, implement a route that handles PUT requests: